 - A systems engineer

 - An IT security manager

 Getting a CCSP certification has immense benefits.

 - You will have opened yourself up to career opportunities in the IT industry.

-- You will have validated your knowledge in cybersecurity and cloud computing as well as expressed your support of good practices, conduct, and ethics in the information security space.
+- You will have validated your cybersecurity and cloud computing knowledge and supported good practices, conduct, and ethics in the information security space.

 - A CCSP certification authenticates your knowledge and experience in cloud security-related functions.

 - Maintaining your CCSP certification means that you will be aware of and equipped with the latest technology in cloud security.
 In other words, you will be ahead of matters relating to cloud security and anticipate attacks before they happen.

 - Knowledge in cloud computing and security, which is what the CCSP certificate validates, can be applied across different industries and cloud environments.